-Zymkey's Real Time Clock is battery backed and temperature compensated for high accuracy (+/- 0.6ppm), which could be very valuable for significant power or network outages.
+Zymkey’s Real Time Clock is battery backed for reliable operation, which could be very valuable for significant power or network outages.
 Prior to starting NTP in the boot sequence, the zymkey provides the current UTC timestamp to the host computer (e.g. Raspberry Pi).
-This means that, if access to a reliable network isn't available, a reliable timestamp will be available for use by any running applications.
+This means that, if access to a reliable network isn’t available, a reliable timestamp will be available for use by any running applications.

 With a bound Zymkey installed and running

 zkbootrtc.service on the same system as above (ntp disabled), we can see the clock restored based on the Zymkey RTC.
 You will notice this message at boot: